-The HSB has adopted a Self-Funded Plans' Stabilization Policy for the self-funded health plans, including the City Health Plan and the Delta Dental Plan for active employees, and the Flex-Funded/Self-Funded HMO Plans.
+The HSB has adopted a self-funded plans' stabilization policy for the self-funded health plans, including the City Health Plan and the Delta Dental plan for active employees and the flex-funded/self-funded HMO plans.
 The objective of a stabilization reserve is to spread any underwriting gains and losses into the following year's premium calculation in an even-handed manner such that the employers and membership are not subject to volatile year-over-year changes in premium.
-Pursuant to this policy, the stabilization reserves as of June 30, 2016 and 2015, were \$11.4 million and \$25.8 million, respectively, for the City Health Plan, \$(15.5) million and \$(13.5) million for Blue Shield Flex Plan, and \$7.1 and \$3.9 million for Delta Dental Plan.
-In May 2015, the HSB approved additional subsidy of \$5.4 million from the City Health Plan Stabilization Reserve to lower the premiums for the employees and early retirees in the plan year 2016.
-The negative reserve amounts for Blue Shield Flex Plan will be recovered through premium increases in subsequent years.
-In fiscal year 2016, the Health Service Board approved the use of the Stabilization Reserve for City Health Plan (\$10.8 million), and Delta Dental (\$1.8 million) to stabilize premium increases in fiscal year 2017.
+Pursuant to this policy, the stabilization reserves as of June 30, 2017 and 2016 were \$4.5 million and \$11.4 million, respectively, for the City Health Plan; \$(10.6) million and \$(15.5) million for the Blue Shield flex plan; and \$9.6 and \$7.1 million for Delta Dental plan.
+In May 2015, the HSB approved additional subsidy of \$5.4 million from the City Health Plan stabilization reserve to lower the premiums for the employees and early retirees in the plan year 2016.
+The negative reserve amounts for the Blue Shield flex plan will be recovered through premium increases in subsequent years.
+In fiscal year 2016, the HSB approved the use of the stabilization reserve for City Health Plan (\$10.8 million) and Delta Dental (\$1.8 million) to stabilize premium increases in fiscal year 2017.
+The Stabilization Reserve is part of the Trust's net position.